English ship Bonaventure (1567): Later voyages

 Bonaventure survived the journey back and subsequently returned to England in 1594.

-In 1626 she was apparently still in service under royal navy captain John Chudleigh (MP for Lostwithiel) in an expedition under Montagu Bertie, 2nd Earl of Lindsey who was also the son of John Chidley who was one of Walter Raleighs friends.
+In 1626 she was apparently still in service under Royal Navy Captain John Chudleigh in an expedition under Montagu Bertie, 2nd Earl of Lindsey who was also the son of John Chidley who was one of Walter Raleigh's friends.

-In Literature
+In literature

-This is this ship referred to in Letitia Elizabeth Landon's poem The Sailor's Bride, or The Bonaventure in Fisher's Drawing Room Scrap Book, 1839.
+This is this ship referred to in Letitia Elizabeth Landon's poem "The Sailor's Bride, or The Bonaventure" in Fisher's Drawing Room Scrap Book (1839).